 The Roam and One also both have built-in support for Amazon Alexa and Google Assistant - meaning they are both smart speakers.
 You can't have both assistants running at the same time but you can switch between them.
-One SL doesn't have built-in support for the assistants but it can be controlled via a Google Assistant or Amazon Alexa device.
+Roam SL and One SL doesn't have built-in support for the assistants but they can be controlled via a Google Assistant or Amazon Alexa device.

-From here, Roam then takes the lead in the feature department compared to the One and One SL.
-It offers Bluetooth connectivity - automatically switching between Bluetooth and Wi-Fi - meaning you can use Roam as a traditional Sonos speaker when on Wi-Fi, or as a traditional Bluetooth speaker when you leave the house.
+From here, Roam and Roam SL then take the lead in the feature department compared to the One and One SL.
+They offer Bluetooth connectivity - automatically switching between Bluetooth and Wi-Fi - meaning you can use Roam and Roam SL as a traditional Sonos speaker when on Wi-Fi, or as a traditional Bluetooth speaker when you leave the house.

-There's also a feature called Sound Swap on the Sonos Roam where you push and hold the play/pause button to send the music playing on Roam to the nearest Sonos speaker.
-The Sonos One and One SL can receive the music from Roam if they are closest and they will continue playing whatever tunes you were listening to.
+There's also a feature called Sound Swap on the Sonos Roam (not on the Roam SL though) where you push and hold the play/pause button to send the music playing on Roam to the nearest Sonos speaker.
+The Sonos One, One SL and Roam SL can receive the music from Roam if they are closest and they will continue playing whatever tunes you were listening to.

 The Sonos One and One SL don't have Bluetooth connectivity and they don't offer Sound Swap, but they can both be grouped with a Sonos Arc, Beam, Playbar or Playbase and Sonos SUB to act as surrounds.
-The Roam can't be grouped with a Sonos soundbar or the Sonos SUB.
+The Roam nor the Roam SL can be grouped with a Sonos soundbar or the Sonos SUB.

 - Roam: Two Class-H digital amplifiers, one tweeter, one mid-woofer, microphones, AirPlay 2, Bluetooth